 Formerly known as "RideCharge" and "TaxiMagic", Curb is another app like Uber.
 Curb's emphasis is on professionalism; it only works with officially sanctioned, licensed, and insured taxicab drivers or drivers-for-hire.
 It serves over 65 U.S. cities, and has partnered with over 90 taxicab companies accounting for over 50,000 cars.

-A British-based Uber alternative, Hailo has some innovative features.
+A British-based Uber alternative, mytaxi (previously Hailo) has some innovative features.
 It allows users to request accessibility-friendly taxicabs, or see how far they can go on a fixed fare.
-It also allows drivers to network, informing each other of things such as locations with high taxi demands or road obstacles (such as traffic or construction) that may slow driving down.
-Hailo is no longer available in North America (due to competition from the likes of Uber and Lyft), but is available in major urban areas in the United Kingdom (including Ireland), Spain, Singapore, and -- in the near future -- Japan.
+It also allows drivers to network, informing each other of things such as locations with high taxi demands or road obstacles (such as traffic or construction) that may slow driving down. mytaxi is available in major urban areas in the United Kingdom (including Ireland), Spain, Singapore, North America, and -- in the near future -- Japan.

 Gett (previously known as "GetTaxi") is a rising Uber competitor from Israel.
 Like Uber, it uses its own fleet of drivers who are fully licensed, trained, and insured.
 However, GetTaxi differentiates itself from Uber by always charging flat rates that never increase during periods of high demand, inclement weather, or traffic gridlock.
 In some places, they even guarantee that your ride will be cheaper than an identical ride with Uber, or they'll give you travel credit equal to the cost of your ride!
 The main issue with GetTaxi is that its operating area is rather small; as of the writing of this article, it services only New York City, the United Kingdom, Russia, and Israel.